-- Received 36,143 first time undergraduate applications this year.
-Total enrollment for fall 2017 is 50,019. - Median high school grade point average (GPA) of entering students is 3.74 and median ACT score of 26.
-Both reflect an increase over the past ten years. - MSU experienced its second highest number of applications, resulting in a fall 2017 entering undergraduate class of 8,108 students, and includes 1,751 students of color and 981 international students. - Total graduate enrollment, including graduate professional students, is expected to approximate 11,023, of which 1,838 are new graduate masters and PhD students and 585 are new graduate-professional students.

-MSU continues to have an outstanding record of students earning prestigious national and international scholarships.
-MSU has produced 17 Rhodes Scholars, 43 Goldwater Scholars, 38 Boren Scholars, 20 Churchill Scholars, 18 Marshall Scholars, 16 Truman Scholars, 12 Udall Scholars, and 9 Presidential Fellows.
+- MSU received 33,129 first time undergraduate applications this year.
+Total enrollment for fall 2018 is 50,351. - Median high school grade point average (GPA) of entering students is 3.73 and reflects a steady increase over the past ten years. - MSU welcomed its largest and most diverse entering class in history, for a total 8,442 undergraduate students, including 2,032 students of color and 714 international students.
+Total graduate enrollment, including graduate professional students, is 10,928, of which 1,680 are new graduate masters and PhD students and 605 are new graduate-professional students. - MSU continues to have an outstanding record of students earning prestigious national and international scholarships.
+MSU has produced 18 Rhodes Scholars, 44 Goldwater Scholars, 18 Churchill Scholars, 16 Marshall Scholars, 16 Truman Scholars, 12 Udall Scholars, and 9 Presidential Fellows.

 Michigan State offers more than 200 programs of study, many of them nationally ranked, to meet the needs of Michigan citizens and students from across the country and around the world.
-MSU's undergraduate Supply Chain Management Program ranks #1 and the Broad College of Business is ranked 14th among public universities for undergraduate business programs according to U.S. News & World Report.
-Seven MSU graduate programs: nuclear physics, organizational psychology. elementary education, secondary education. rehabilitation counseling, African history, and supply chain/logistics are ranked #1 nationally by U.S. News & World Report.
+MSU's undergraduate Supply Chain Management Program ranks #1 and the Broad College of Business is ranked 21st among public universities for undergraduate business programs according to U.S. News & World Report.
+Eight MSU graduate programs: nuclear physics, organizational psychology, elementary education, secondary education, higher education administration, rehabilitation counseling, African history, and supply chain/logistics are ranked #1 nationally by U.S. News & World Report.
 In addition, U.S News mentions MSU for having outstanding learning communities, study abroad, service learning, and undergraduate research programs.

 To ensure MSU remains a best value for students and other stakeholders, the university monitors its standing against relevant regional, national, and international peers.
 Areas of importance include academic quality, efficiency and value, affordability and access, and economic impact.
 To remain competitive, MSU must be an effective steward of its resources.
 As an operational baseline, in addition to targeted reductions, MSU imposes a one percent funding reduction annually on all units to encourage operating efficiency and create resources to invest in new initiatives.
-With resources focused on mission-centric areas of the institution, MSU continues to preserve its academic rigor with a competitive student-faculty ratio (17:1) that is consistent with the Big Ten public universities' average.
+With resources focused on mission-centric areas of the institution, MSU continues to preserve its academic rigor with a competitive student-faculty ratio (16:1) that is consistent with the Big Ten public universities' average.
 Major initiatives supported through strategic investments include restructuring the student services model, including the implementation of student success-focused campus neighborhoods, and a five-year re-design of the university's biology curriculum, which impacts thousands of students yearly.
-Further investments include: expansion of our medical colleges' programs, including developing deeper ties in Flint, Grand Rapids, and metro Detroit along with East Lansing-based programs; creation of two new academic departments -Computational Mathematics, Science and Engineering and Biomedical Engineering; and opening two new institutes - Institute for Quantitative Health Science and Engineering and the Plant Resilience Institute.
+Further investments include: expansion of our medical colleges' programs, including developing deeper ties in Flint, Grand Rapids, and metro Detroit along with East Lansing-based programs; creation of two new academic departments - Computational Mathematics, Science and Engineering and Biomedical Engineering; and opening two new institutes - Institute for Quantitative Health Science and Engineering and the Plant Resilience Institute.

 As we maintain and enhance the academic quality of our program offerings, we must also be vigilant about the quality, flexibility, and expansion needed for our academic and instructional space.
 Intention-based research is central to MSU's mission and to building a mid-Michigan "talent center" as is providing learning opportunities that take place in and outside of the classroom and employ progressive pedagogy.
-MSU must provide state-of-the-art facilities and infrastructure that will help attract and retain top-quality students, faculty, and researchers.
+MSU must provide state-of-the-art facilities and infrastructure that will help attract and retain topquality students, faculty, and researchers.
 This is vital to remaining competitive in key fields, both nationally and internationally.
 Through entrepreneurship and a systems approach, MSU research moves rapidly from classrooms and laboratories to create new products, new industries, and new jobs.
 Examples of facilities that are attracting researchers and professionals include: